sonal2223/CrystalCrosswind/README.md

  ## 📌 Note
 This project is a basic implementation to demonstrate C++ programming concepts.
-You can further enhance it by adding advanced features, GUI, or optimizing the logic.
+You can further enhance it by adding advanced features, GUI, or optimizing the logic..

 ## Author : Sonal Kumbhar